LayoutVLM: Differentiable Optimization of 3D Layout via Vision-Language Models: Abstract

 \section{Abstract}

-Open-universe 3D layout generation arranges unlabeled 3D assets conditioned on language instruction.
-Large language models (LLMs) struggle with generating physically plausible 3D scenes and adherence to input instructions, particularly in dense scenes.
+Spatial reasoning is a fundamental aspect of human cognition, enabling intuitive understanding and manipulation of objects in three-dimensional space.
+While foundation models demonstrate remarkable performance on some benchmarks, they still struggle with 3D reasoning tasks like arranging objects in space according to open-ended language instructions, particularly in dense and physically constrained environments.
 We introduce \method, a framework and scene layout representation that exploits the semantic knowledge of Vision-Language Models (VLMs) and supports differentiable optimization to ensure physical plausibility. \method employs VLMs to generate two mutually reinforcing representations from visually marked images, and a self-consistent decoding process to improve VLMs spatial planning.
 Our experiments show that \method addresses the limitations of existing LLM and constraint-based approaches, producing physically plausible 3D layouts better aligned with the semantic intent of input language instructions.
-We also demonstrate that fine-tuning VLMs with the proposed scene layout representation extracted from existing scene datasets can improve performance.\looseness=-1
+We also demonstrate that fine-tuning VLMs with the proposed scene layout representation extracted from existing scene datasets can improve their reasoning performance.\looseness=-1